MCreator/MCreator/plugins/mcreator-localization/help/default/entity/condition_solid_bounding_box.md

-While the value is returned true, the entity's bounding box will be solid.
+While the returned value is true, the entity's bounding box is solid.
-Boats are an example of this feature being used.
+This feature is used by boats, for example.